Written in cooperation with @SCW_Nuggie.

 Rebel positions in Latakia also experienced a large government offensive in late 2015 during which FSA First Coastal Division (well known for its TOW usage) suffered significant losses.

 * Around the time of the Jaysh al Fatah offensive in Idlib, online pro-government supporters started to mass-reports rebel YouTube channels (and other photo/video sharing websites) which resulted in many videos and whole channels being deleted.
-Since at that time archiving, Syrian Civil War footage wasn’t very common a disproportionate percentage of combat footage has been presumably lost.
+Since at that time archiving, Syrian Civil War footage wasn’t very common a disproportionate percentage of combat footage has been presumed lost.
 Based on available references without this loss of visual evidence, the number for 2015 would most likely be over 600 ATGM launches.

 Syrian Rebel Use of ATGMs in 2016